 It goes without saying that students contemplating an academic career must be committed to original research and publication in peer-reviewed journals and monographs.
 On-line university sites can be most informative about programmes, entrance requirements, and funding.
 Members of the Department are more than ready to discuss graduate studies or career options with students.

-The above advice was prepared by Professor Paul Murray Austin, undergraduate academic adviser, Russian Studies.
+The above advice was prepared by Professor Paul Murray Austin, undergraduate academic advisor, Russian Studies.